Decide on aims and objectives

 Review research into the problem and feedback

-Develop a theory of change to identify and clarify your aims
+Develop a to identify and clarify your aims

 Consider core features that are essential to the success of the standard